Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

-When comparing the influence of the particle species, we notice that particles with high mass are less affected than those with low mass for a given charge.
-Indeed, as figure \ref{fig:Comparison_masses} shows, the loss of energy is higher for electrons than for protons, since the highest energy electrons lost $\sim 4.8$ orders of magnitude for their Lorentz factor whereas the highest energy protons lost only $\sim 1$ order of magnitude.
-Since the energy of a particle is $E=\gamma m c^2$, we find that without radiation reaction the proton energy is about $E_p = 10^{10.5} \times m_p \, c^2 = 4,75$~J and the electron energy $E_e= 10^{13.8} \times m_e \, c^2 = 5,17$~J. With radiation reaction enabled we get $E_p= 10^{9.5} \times m_p \, c^2 = 0.48$~J and $E_e= 10^{10} \times m_e \, c^2 = 0.000082$~J. This means that even if the particles had approximately the same energy without radiation reaction, the fastest electrons have now only $0.017\%$ of the energy of the fastest protons.
-We can however note that with radiation reaction, the Lorentz factor distribution for protons near a pulsar of inclination $\rchi$ is similar in shape as the one of electrons near a pulsar of inclination $\pi-\rchi$: two modes, one at low energy with low statistics and another one at higher energy with up to $N \sim 10000$ at the peak for the cases in figure \ref{fig:Comparison_masses}.
-The main difference being the positions of the extrema.
-For protons near a pulsar of inclination $60^{\circ}$ the low energy peak is at $\gamma=10^{7.5}$ and the high energy one at $\gamma=10^{8.9}$ while for electrons near a pulsar of inclination $120^{\circ}$ the low energy and high energy peaks are reached at $\gamma=10^{7.8}$ and $\gamma=10^{8.8}$ respectively.
+When comparing the influence of the particle species, we noticed that particles with a high mass are less affected than those with a low mass for a given charge.
+Indeed, as Figure \ref{fig:Comparison_masses} shows, the loss of energy is higher for electrons than for protons since the highest energy electrons lost $\sim 4.8$ orders of magnitude for their Lorentz factor, whereas the highest energy protons lost only approximately one order of magnitude.
+Since the energy of a particle is $E=\gamma m c^2$, we found that without radiation reaction, the proton energy is about $E_p = 10^{10.5} \times m_p \, c^2 = 4,75$~J and the electron energy $E_e= 10^{13.8} \times m_e \, c^2 = 5,17$~J. With radiation reaction enabled, we got $E_p= 10^{9.5} \times m_p \, c^2 = 0.48$~J and $E_e= 10^{10} \times m_e \, c^2 = 0.000082$~J. This means that even if the particles had approximately the same energy without radiation reaction, the fastest electrons have only $0.017\%$ of the energy of the fastest protons after radiation reaction has been enabled.
+We nonetheless note that with radiation reaction, the Lorentz factor distribution for protons near a pulsar of inclination $\rchi$ is similar in shape to that of electrons near a pulsar of inclination $\pi-\rchi$.
+Two modes, one at low energy with low statistics and another one at higher energy with up to $N \sim 10000$ at the peak for the cases, are shown in Figure \ref{fig:Comparison_masses}.
+The main difference is the positions of the extrema.
+For protons near a pulsar with an inclination of $60^{\circ}$, the low energy peak is at $\gamma=10^{7.5}$ and the high energy one is at $\gamma=10^{8.9}$, while for electrons near a pulsar with an inclination of $120^{\circ}$, the low energy and high energy peaks are reached at $\gamma=10^{7.8}$ and $\gamma=10^{8.8}$, respectively.

 \paragraph{Crashed particles.}